Dudley's Milan Summers is a hit on offense or on defense

 He demonstrated his development in that phase of the game Friday night in a 77-33 win at Asheville T.C.
 Roberson.
 On fourth-and-6 from the Rams’ 10-yard line late in the first quarter, Summers slipped out of the backfield into the left flat to effortlessly catch a swing pass from Jahmier Slade for a touchdown.

 “It’s just lovely for me to get outside of just running the ball,” he says.
-“They know that 22 is finna get the ball, but they don’t know that 22 can catch the ball.”
+“They know that 22 is going to get the ball, but they don’t know that 22 can catch the ball.”

 Summers “also learned to be patient, just looking for the hole to develop and trusting his guys,” says Bryant, who was a fullback for the Panthers in the early 2000s and opened holes for some great runners.
 “He compares right along with those guys, with the tenacity, the hard work and the will to get in the end zone.
 He also has a willingness to block.”